zzeroo/blog.zzeroo.com/content/about.md

 +++
-title = "about"
+title = "About"
-description = "about zzeroo"
+description = "About zzeroo"
 date = "2017-07-07"
 slug = "about me"
 +++

-Hi, I'm zzeroo
+Hi, I'm zzeroo,